swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 -->

 For classes that are isolated to a global actor,
-Swift infers their subclasses have the same isolation.
+Swift infers that their subclasses have the same isolation.
 For example,
 the code below declares a main-actor isolated class `Vehicle`, and a subclass `Train` that inherits from `Vehicle`: